Find the Perfect Dress for New Year's Eve

-Best Holiday Party and New Year's Eve Dresses for Every Budget -- Lulus, Forever 21, Asos, and More
+Best New Year's Eve Dresses for Every Budget -- Lulus, Forever 21, Asos, and More

-We're making our way through the 2021 holiday season, and if you're anything like us you are more than ready to put on a cute dress, heels and sparkly jewelry!
-With Christmas behind us, New Year's Eve is right around the corner.
+New Year's Eve is this Friday!
+If you're anything like us you are more than ready to put on a cute dress, heels and sparkly jewelry!
+With Christmas behind us, New Years celebrations are right around the corner.
 If you're planning on safely attending a glitzy NYE event, you'll need some new holiday party dresses.

-Retailers and brands have dropped their holiday styles so you can find a dress you're super excited to wear for the festive occasion.
-To help you find the best holiday dresses, ET has scoured the internet to find the chicest frocks to make holiday dressing a breeze this year.
-Whether you're looking for a dress to wear to a winter wedding, Christmas party, Hanukkah celebration, office party or New Year's Eve, something special from our selection of stunning cocktail dresses is bound to catch your eye -- whether it's a sequin dress or a velvet wrap dress.
+Retailers and brands have dropped their glitzy styles so you can find a dress you're super excited to wear for the festive occasion.
+To help you find the best New Year's Eve dresses, ET has scoured the internet to find the chicest frocks to make party dressing a breeze this year.
+There's something special from our selection of stunning cocktail dresses that is bound to catch your eye -- whether it's a sequin dress or a velvet wrap dress.

+Be sure to look for express shipping, curbside pickup or in-store pickup options to get your dress in time for the weekend.

-Ahead, shop our top holiday dress picks from Nordstrom, ASOS, Lulus, Boohoo, Revolve, Reformation and more.
-Plus, don't forget to grab a face mask -- we've gathered stylish face masks that won't disrupt your holiday look.
+Ahead, shop our top NYE dress picks from Nordstrom, ASOS, Lulus, Boohoo, Revolve, Reformation and more.
+Plus, don't forget to grab a face mask -- we've gathered stylish face masks that won't disrupt your New Years look.

-Looking for holiday gift inspiration?
-Don't miss the best gift ideas in our 2021 Holiday Gift Guide.
-Ensure your gifts arrive on time by reviewing the important shipping deadlines.
+Looking for even more shopping inspiration for 2022?
+Don't miss ET's guide for everything you need to stay healthy, fit and organized after Christmas and in the new year.

 Under $50